gulubao/Deep-Learning-Project-Template/README.md

 **So, here’s a simple pytorch template that help you get into your main project faster and just focus on your core (Model Architecture, Training Flow, etc)**

-In order to decrease repeated stuff, we recommend to use a high-level library.
-You can write your own high-level library or you can just use some third-part libraries such as [ignite](https://github.com/pytorch/ignite), [fastai](https://github.com/fastai/fastai), [mmcv](https://github.com/open-mmlab/mmcv) … etc. This can help you write compact but full-featured training loops in a few lines of code.
-Here we use ignite to train mnist as an example.

 # Requirements
 - [yacs](https://github.com/rbgirshick/yacs) (Yet Another Configuration System)
 - [PyTorch](https://pytorch.org/) (An open source deep learning platform)
-- [ignite](https://github.com/pytorch/ignite) (High-level library to help with training neural networks in PyTorch)

 # Table Of Contents
 -  [In a Nutshell](#in-a-nutshell)